ingafter60/php_categories_based_blog/README.md

         modified:   README.md
         modified:   index.php

 ### 19. Update most popular post

+        Its done on video 18.
+It was about link to single page by id
+        modified:   README.md

 ### 20. Privacy policy and terms and conditions pages

 ### 21. About us